Screen preparation: The importance of degreasing screens.

 - Turn the screen to the inside portion of the frame.
 It really does not matter what side you rinse first but I prefer to do the inside first.
 My reasoning for this is the degreaser is essentially soap and when activated by water it’s going to find places to hide, like in the corners of the frame.
 Start your spray from the top and sweep from side to side, working the spray downward.

 - Flip the screen and repeat the process.
 Continue to rinse until the bubbles disappear and the water runs smoothly down each side of the screen.
 That’s it.
 Be sure to rinse all soap residue off the screen, left over degreaser can also act as a barrier between the mesh and the emulsion.

 TIPS TO SPEED UP DRY TIME:

 Now you have successfully rinsed your screens they have to dry before you proceed to the coating stage.
-Yes they can air dry, but you don't want the water residue drying on them either.
+Yes, they can air dry, but you don’t want the water residue drying on them either.
 You also want to dry in a DUST FREE area.
-A forced air fan or forced air space heater work fairly well.
-However if you're in a hurry, you may wondering how to speed up the dry time?
+A forced air fan or forced air space heater works fairly well.
+However, if you’re in a hurry, you may be wondering how to speed up the dry time?
 Here are a few tips that I have used in the past.

 - Use a hair dryer.
 It’s a great way to get the excess water out of the screen.
 Don’t get to close to the screen, the heat could damage or destroy the screen!